 How COVID-19 affected AP Test Dates

-Because of the current coronavirus pandemic, AP tests will now be conducted over three different sessions between May and June.
-Your test dates and whether your tests will be online or on paper will vary from school to school.
+Because of the current coronavirus pandemic, AP tests will take place over three different sessions between May and June.
+Your test dates and whether your tests will be online or on paper will vary from School to School.

-To understand how all of this will work, get the latest information on test dates, AP online review, and how these changes will affect you, please check out AP 2020-2021 Updates.
+To get an idea of how all of this will work, get the latest information on test dates, AP online review, and how these changes will affect you, please check out AP 2020-2021 Updates.

 Things have changed after the coronavirus pandemic.
-For 2021, AP exams will be conducted from May 3 to June 11, a much more extended testing period than regular.
-This is because the College Board is offering three test administrations to account for differing schedules, school guidelines, internet connections, student preferences, etc.
+For 2021, AP exams will occur from May 3rd to June 11th, a much more extended testing period than regular.
+It's because the College Board is offering three test administrations to account for differing schedules, school guidelines, internet connections, student preferences, etc.